Parallel Path Tracer (C++)

 11.26.25

-Figure 1: Final Snapshot Testing Homogenous Mediums (CT Scan)
+Figure 1: Final Snapshot Homogenous Mediums (CT Scan)

-Figure 1: Final Snapshot Testing Homogenous Mediums (CT Scan)
+Figure 1: Final Snapshot Homogenous Mediums (CT Scan)

-Figure 2: Snapshot of Normal / Occulusion Mapping Integration
+Figure 2: Snapshot of Normal / Occlusion Mapping Integration

-Figure 2: Snapshot of Normal / Occulusion Mapping Integration
+Figure 2: Snapshot of Normal / Occlusion Mapping Integration

-Figure 3: Tests of Glass and Reflective Surfaces with a Planar Light Source
+Figure 3: Glass and Reflective Surfaces with a Planar Light Source

-Figure 3: Tests of Glass and Reflective Surfaces with a Planar Light Source
+Figure 3: Glass and Reflective Surfaces with a Planar Light Source